jaimetur/PhotoMigrator/README.md

        unzip of input files will be skipped.
 -t,  --takeout-folder <TAKEOUT_FOLDER>
        Specify the Takeout folder to process.
 If -z, --zip-folder is present, this will be the folder to unzip input files.
+Default: 'Takeout'.
-Default: 'Takeout' -s,  --suffix <SUFIX>
+-s,  --suffix <SUFIX>
        Specify the suffix for the output folder.
 Default: 'fixed' -as, --albums-structure ['flatten', 'year', 'year/month', 'year-month']